Indoor Air Quality (IAQ)

 HTM03-01 Healthcare Ventilation System Verification & Validation

-Buildings may be subject to a number of changes in layout, services, use or occupancy but continued good performance will be expected and HBI can assist in achieving this goal.
-Whether during design and construction or while occupied, HBI can assist with:
+Buildings may be subject to a number of changes in layout, services, use or occupancy but continued good performance will be expected and HBI by UL Solutions can assist in achieving this goal.
+Whether during design and construction or while occupied, HBI by UL Solutions can assist with:

 Air Quality Assessments for New Developments